redfox-mx/cypress-lit/README.md

 Cypress.Commands.add('mount', mount)
 ```
-Optionally, this package brings custom types definitions.
+Optionally, this package brings its custom types definitions.
 Add the following to `tsconfig.json` or `jsconfig.json` in your project.

 ```json
 {